ThioJoe/YT-Spammer-Purge/README.md

 2. **IF IT FREEZES** while scanning, it is probably because you clicked within the command prompt window and entered "selection mode" which pauses everything. **To unfreeze it, simply right click within the window, or press the Escape key.**

 3. I'm a total amateur, so if something doesn't work I'll try to fix it but might not even know how, so don't expect too much.
-Therefore, **I OFFER NO WARRANTY OR GUARANTEE FOR THIS SCRIPT.
+Therefore **I OFFER NO WARRANTY OR GUARANTEE FOR THIS SCRIPT.
 USE AT YOUR OWN RISK.** I tested it on my own and implemented some failsafes as best as I could, but there could always be some kind of unexpected bug.
 You should inspect the code yourself.

 ## Video: Project Demonstrations